naeemhaq/reactprojects/usepopcorn/README.md

 This project is part of learning fundementals of React.
 In this I try to create a movie search app where it uses movie APIs to pull in movie and populates a list.
 A move can be added to watch list and given a personal rating.

+- Not finished yet.
+Data fetching is still not done.
+I am using demo arrays.

 ## Concepts

 - Thinking in React Conponents and its reuse